aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 Steps 1 and 3 in Figure 3 are private Google APIs and are therefore not further described.
 Step 2 is a public API described hereafter (Sections [5.2](#5-2-querying-data-plan-status) to [5.6](#5-6-data-purchase)).
-The DPA MUST respect the `cache-control` HTTP header when serving these API calls from GTAF.
+The DPA MUST respect the `Cache-Control: no-cache` HTTP header when serving these API calls from GTAF.

 Before the GTAF can call the DPA it needs to establish a bidirectional security